LightWare-Optoelectronics/LW316-docs/serial.md

 The `CRC` bytes form a 16 bit checksum value used to validate the integrity of the packet data.
 Every byte in the packet except for the CRC itself is included in the checkum calculation.

 ## Checksum
 Each packet has a 2 byte checksum which is used to validate data integrity.
-The algorithm is `CRC-16-CCITT 0x1021`, which is idendtical to the XMODEM protocol.
+The algorithm is `CRC-16-CCITT 0x1021` (idendtical to the one used for the XMODEM protocol).

 The CRC must be correctly formed for the LW316 to accept and process packets.
 Below are some examples in various languages for CRC calculation: